verhas/jamal/jamal-test/IT_DOCKER/README.md

 Integration tests are executed using Docker containers.

 The shell script `integrationtest` is created from the source `integrationtest.jam`.
+The Jamal source is the skeleton of the integration test script.
+It includes other scripts so that after the processing there will be one giant monolithic shell script.
+It eases the maintenance of the docker image.

+The included script file names are `test_ ... .sh.jam`.
+The files named `test_ ... .txt.jam` are processed during the test.
+Their result is compared to the expected result.
+These files are `test_ ... .txt`.

-Some integration tests are included from other subprojects from `it.sh` files.
+Some integration tests are included from other subprojects.
 Those files are developed testing their functionality locally on the development machine.
 When they work they are included into the top level `integrationtest.jam` file.